 Understanding Tattoo Styles

-We can guarantee a lifelong addiction to our artwork and any of our artists will be more then happy to guide you on your path to tattoo perfection.
+We can guarantee a lifelong addiction to our artwork, our artists will be more then happy to guide you on your path to tattoo perfection.
 Keep in mind when artists make creative suggestions it's for your benefit and that of your new artwork, so really listen to your artist.
 When they tell you an area is "not guaranteed" it's because that area has issues with shedding, color loss, loss of design and line blow out, making it impossible to guarantee a good heal.
 You may experience these issues within days of your tattoo being done or within the weeks that follow.

 If you're unsure of who to book with just let us know your ideas or preferred styles so we can assign the perfect artist to create your artwork.
 Each independent artist guarantee's their own work, any touch ups are free from the artist that tattooed you.
 The only exceptions to this rule are listed under "Non Guaranteed Locations" which are done "AT YOUR OWN RISK" (see FAQ).
+If it was self induced damage to the tattoo, then there will be a fee for your touch up.

 This is a modern style of art, it usually doesn’t have any type of outline or any real structure.
 It breaks away from the traditional representation of animals, people, and the world around us.